 '''

 public class Person {

 @NotEmpty // ensure that name isn't null or blank

 private final String name;

-'''

-'''

 @JsonCreator

 public Person(@JsonProperty("name") String name) {

 this.name = name;

 }

 @JsonProperty("name")

 public String getName() {

 return name;

 }

+}

 '''

-Then, in our resource class, we can add the @Valid or the @Validated annotation to the Person annotation:
+Then, in our resource class, we can add the @Valid annotation to the Person annotation:

 '''

 @PUT

-public Person replace(@Valid Person person) {
+public Person replace(@NotNull @Valid Person person) {

 // ...

 }

 '''

-If the name field is missing, Dropwizard will return a 422 Unprocessable Entity response detailing the validation errors: name may not be empty
+If the name field is missing, Dropwizard will return a 422 Unprocessable Entity response detailing the validation errors: name may not be empty more information, see the Hibernate Validator documentation on Object graphs and Cascaded validation.

-Note: You don't need @Valid or @Validated when the type you are validating can be validated directly (int, String, Integer).
-If a class has fields that need validating, then instances of the class must be marked @Valid or @Validated.
-For more information, see the Hibernate Validator documentation on Object graphs and Cascaded validation.
+Note: You don't need @Valid when the type you are validating can be validated directly (int, String, Integer).
+If a class has fields that need validating, then instances of the class must be marked @Valid.
+For